Panzer Campaigns

 Panzer Campaigns is a series of operational level wargames originally developed by John Tiller Software, and currently by Wargame Design Studio.
-The games were originally published until 2010 by HPS Simulations, then self published by John Tiller Software until being bought out by Wargame Design Studio in 2021.
-There are currently twenty-eight titles in the series, spanning the various fronts of World War II.
+The games were originally published until 2010 by HPS Simulations, then self published by John Tiller Software until being bought out by Wargame Design Studio in 2021, after Tiller's death.
+There are currently 32 titles in the series, spanning the various fronts of World War II.

 Games

 Smolensk '41 (1999)

 Covers the First Battle of Smolensk at battalion level.
 The full campaign map represents an area of 200x300 km (125x186 mi), divided in hexes measuring 1 km (0.62 mi).
 A turn represents two hours of daytime, or four hours of night.
 The hex size and turn length were generally maintained in the subsequent games.